Rebels have encircled Muammar Gaddafi’s last stronghold in Libya’s Western Mountains region and hope to seize it soon, a commander said on Saturday.

 After rebel tanks fired on Tiji, Gaddafi’s forces launched missiles towards a road winding down from a mountain in an apparent attempt to prevent rebels attacking from a different direction.

 Fighting eased during the stifling afternoon heat but resumed in the early evening.
+Gaddafi’s forces fired Grad missiles and plumes of smoke could be seen about 5km from the front line.

-Poor army morale may also have helped Gaddafi’s opponents, who come from all walks of life—from pharmacists to plumbers—to try to end his rule.
+Poor army morale may also have helped Gaddafi’s opponents, who come from all walks of life — from pharmacists to plumbers — to try to end his rule.

 At a hospital in the town of Nalut, near Hawamid, about 20 wounded government soldiers lay in beds with mostly bullet wounds.
 Several predicted the veteran Libyan leader’s demise.